yuezheng2006/skills/README.md

 Each skill is self-contained in its own directory with a `SKILL.md` file containing the instructions and metadata that Claude uses.
 Browse through these examples to get inspiration for your own skills or to understand different patterns and approaches.

+The example skills in this repo are open source (Apache 2.0).
+We've also included the document creation & editing skills that power [Claude's document capabilities](https://www.anthropic.com/news/create-files) under the hood in the [`document-skills/`](./document-skills/) folder.
+These are source-available, not open source, but we wanted to share these with developers as a reference for more complex skills that are actively used in a production AI application.

 **Note:** These are reference examples for inspiration and learning.
 They showcase general-purpose capabilities rather than organization-specific workflows or sensitive content.

 ## Disclaimer